Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Abstract

 \section{Abstract}

-Unsupervised monocular trained depth estimation models make use of adjacent frames as a supervisory signal during the training phase.
-However, temporally correlated frames are also available at inference time for many clinical applications,~\textit{e.g.}, surgical navigation.
-The vast majority of monocular systems do not exploit this valuable signal that could be deployed to enhance the depth estimates.
-Those that do, achieve only limited gains due to the unique challenges in endoscopic scenes, such as low and homogeneous textures and inter-frame brightness fluctuations.
-In this work, we present SMUDLP, a novel and unsupervised paradigm for multi-frame monocular endoscopic depth estimation.
-The SMUDLP integrates a learnable patchmatch module to adaptively increase the discriminative ability in low-texture and homogeneous-texture regions, and enforces cross-teaching and self-teaching consistencies to provide efficacious regularizations towards brightness fluctuations.
-Our detailed experiments on both SCARED and Hamlyn datasets indicate that the SMUDLP exceeds state-of-the-art competitors by a large margin, including those that use single or multiple frames at inference time.
+This work delves into unsupervised monocular depth estimation in endoscopy, which leverages adjacent frames to establish a supervisory signal during the training phase.
+For many clinical applications,~\textit{e.g.}, surgical navigation, temporally correlated frames are also available at test time.
+Due to the lack of depth clues, making full use of the temporal correlation among multiple video frames at both phases is crucial for accurate depth estimation.
+However, several challenges in endoscopic scenes, such as low and homogeneous textures and inter-frame brightness fluctuations, limit the performance gain from the temporal correlation.
+To fully exploit it, we propose a novel unsupervised multi-frame monocular depth estimation model.
+The proposed model integrates a learnable patchmatch module to adaptively increase the discriminative ability in regions with low and homogeneous textures, and enforces cross-teaching and self-teaching consistencies to provide efficacious regularizations towards brightness fluctuations.
+Furthermore, as a byproduct of the self-teaching paradigm, the proposed model is able to improve the depth predictions when more frames are input at test time.
+We conduct detailed experiments on multiple datasets, including SCARED, EndoSLAM, Hamlyn and SERV-CT.
+The experimental results indicate that our model exceeds the state-of-the-art competitors.
 The source code and trained models will be publicly available upon the acceptance.